BruceMcKinnon/Ingeni-Woo-Shop-Open-Close/readme.txt

 v2017.01 - Initial version

-v2021.01 - 15 Jun 2021 - Does not close the shop if the user is an admin
+v2021.01 - Fixed an issue with loading the plugins CSS file.

+v2021.02 - Fixed the Github update checking URL.

+v2021.03 & 2021.04 - Released by mistake.
+No changes over v2021.02.